Become the first option of choice for education and training services in the communities we serve.

 - Provide professional development regarding budget development, management, and accountability.

-The Academic Master Planning process is an opportunity for CGCC to engage with its internal and external communities to assess the educational needs and interests of the college's service area.
-Through this process the college reviews its vision, mission, and Core Themes, as well as its program offerings, delivery, and educational direction.
-The next Academic Master Planning activity is scheduled for 2020-21.
-If you have questions regarding Academic Master Planning or would like to participate in the 2020-21 activities, please contact the director of curriuclum, assessment, strategic planning and accreditation at email@example.com.
+The Master Planning process is an opportunity for CGCC to engage with its internal and external communities to assess the educational needs and interests of the college's service area.
+Through this process the college reviews its vision, mission, strategic priorities, as well as its program offerings, delivery, and educational direction.
+Scheduling for the next Master Planning activity is forthcoming and will be announced on this webpage.
+If you have questions regarding Master Planning or would like to participate in these activities, please contact the executive director of institutional effectiveness, Courtney Judah, at firstname.lastname@example.org.